Pushedskydiver/pa11y-dashboard/README.md

 Once the MongoDB has been setup, all you need to do is point the dashboard to your MongoDB database.
 In `development` mode this can be done by changing the database path in `_config/development.json`. in `production` mode this can be set in using an environment variable on Heroku called `WEBSERVICE_DB`.

 The path to your MongoDB database should look something like `mongodb://<dbuser>:<dbpassword>@ds125388.mlab.com:25388/<dbname>`.

+## Automating Tasks

+To automatically generate reports for each URL on your dashboard, you can set a crontab in your configuration to create a schedule of when the reports should be generated.
+You can use [crontab.guru](https://crontab.guru/) to help you create your crontab.
+The format of a crontab should look similar to `* * * * *`.